joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/19/travel/world-cup-tourism-us-canada-mexico.html

 **World Cup Puts Spotlight on L.A.’s Mexican-Korean Kinship**\
-`The bond between the two communities was on show at a packed Koreatown watch party for the match between South Korea and Mexico on Thursday.`\
+`The bond between the two communities was on display at a packed Koreatown watch party for the match between South Korea and Mexico on Thursday.`\
 https://www.nytimes.com/2026/06/19/us/world-cup-koreatown-mexico-korea.html

 **Congress Is Anxious as U.S.-Canada-Mexico Trade Talks Intensify**\